stokuj/storyshelf/backend/README.md

 #### GUEST

-As a GUEST I can register a new account at /register.
 - As a `GUEST` I can register a new account at `/register`.
 - As a `GUEST` I can log in with email/password or GitHub at `/login`.
 - As a `GUEST` I can browse the book catalog at `/`.